nickwb/ddom/README.md

 + Utilities are provided to easily bind events and set CSS styles/classes.
 + Function evaluation to generate subtrees.

+### Next Steps:

-Ready to see more?
++ Ready to see more?
 [Check out the examples](https://github.com/nickwb/ddom/blob/master/examples.html).

-You can download minified sources from [here](https://github.com/nickwb/ddom/blob/master/build/).
++ You can download minified sources from [here](https://github.com/nickwb/ddom/blob/master/build/).